-Our operations expose us to the risk that increased trade protectionism from China, other countries in the Asian region, the United States or other nations will adversely affect our business.
+Our operations expose us to the risk that increased trade protectionism from China, other countries in the Asian region, the United States, the EU, Australia or other nations will adversely affect our business.
 If the global recovery is undermined by downside risks and the economic downturn returns, or if the regulatory environment otherwise dictates, governments may turn to trade barriers to protect their domestic industries against foreign imports, thereby depressing the demand for shipping.
 Specifically, increasing trade protectionism affecting the markets that our charterers serve may cause (i) a decrease in cargoes available to our charterers in favor of domestic charterers and domestically owned ships and (ii) an increase in the risks associated with importing goods to such markets.
 For instance, the government of China has implemented economic policies aimed at increasing domestic consumption of Chinese-made goods and restricting currency exchanges within China.
 Further, on January 23, 2017, former President Trump signed an executive order withdrawing the United States from the Trans-Pacific Partnership, a global trade agreement intended to include the United States, Canada, Mexico, Peru and a number of Asian countries.
 Further, in January 2019, the United States announced expanded sanctions against Venezuela, which may have an effect on its oil output and in turn affect global oil supply.
 Throughout 2018 and 2019, former President Trump called for substantial changes to foreign trade policy with China and raised, and proposed to further raise in the future, tariffs on several Chinese goods in order to reverse what he perceived as unfair trade practices that have negatively impacted U.S. businesses.
 The announcement of such tariffs has triggered retaliatory actions from foreign governments, including China, and may trigger retaliatory actions by other foreign governments, resulting in a "trade war."
 The trade war has had the effect of reducing the supply of goods available for import or export and has therefore resulted in a decrease in demand for shipping.
 On January 15, 2020, the United States and China signed the Phase One Deal, agreeing to the rollback of tariffs, expansion of trade purchases, and renewed commitments on intellectual property, technology transfer, and currency practices deescalating the trade war.
-Under the Phase One Deal the U.S. has committed to reduce tariffs from 15% to 7.5% on US\$120 billion worth of goods and China has agreed to halve tariffs on 1,717 U.S. goods, lowering the tariff on some items from 10% to 5%, and others from 5% to 2.5%, which both took effect on February 14, 2020.
-On January 19, 2022 U.S. President Joe Biden said he will not lift tariffs on Chinese imports since Beijing has not abided by the Phase One Deal.
+Under the Phase One Deal the U.S. has committed to reduce tariffs from 15 % to 7.5% on US\$120 billion worth of goods and China has agreed to halve tariffs on 1,717 U.S. goods, lowering the tariff on some items from 10% to 5%, and others from 5 % to 2.5 %, which both took effect on February 14, 2020, On January 19, 2022 U.S. President Joe Biden said he will not lift tariffs on Chinese imports since Beijing has not abided by the Phase One Deal.
 Subsequently, in May 2022, US President Joe Biden stated that discussions were ongoing about potentially dropping trade tariffs on China that were imposed by former US President Trump.
+During 2023, trade relations between the U.S and China yet again became increasingly tense.
+In August 2023, President Biden signed an executive order aimed at restricting U.S. investments into certain areas of the Chinese technology sector, citing U.S. national security concerns.